 Relationships become more meaningful

-Education is stabilized (motivation, habits, self-confidence, meaning, self-accountibility, transitions, presence, social capability and impact)
+Education is stabilized (motivation, habits, self-confidence, meaning, self-accountability, transitions, presence, social capability, and impact)

 Technology becomes more relevant and usable as self-publishing to personal-relations become integral parts of learning for children and parents

 By magnifying talents and gifts as families connect together